- Search The Registry

 The birth of Cathy Williams in 1844 is celebrated on this date.
 She was a Black domestic worker and a soldier.

 Born in Independence, MO, she worked as a house slave for William Johnson, a wealthy planter in Jefferson City, until his death.
-About that time, the American Civil War broke out and she was freed by Union soldiers.
+At about that time, the American Civil War broke out, and Union soldiers freed her.
 Thereafter, Williams worked for the Army as a paid servant.

-After leaving Virginia, she traveled to Iowa and St. Louis; When the war ended, Williams, wanting to be independent.
-She enlisted in the Army in November 1866, as William Cathay in the Thirty-Eighth United States Infantry, Company A, (Buffalo Soldiers).
-She was able to do so because a medical examination was not required at the time.
+After leaving Virginia, she traveled to Iowa and St. Louis; When the war ended, Williams wanted to be independent.
+She enlisted in the Army in November 1866 as William Cathay in the Thirty-Eighth United States Infantry, Company A (Buffalo Soldiers).
+She could do so because a medical examination was not required at the time.
 When she enlisted in the Army, women were not allowed to serve as soldiers.
 So Williams posed as a man.
 Of the approximately 3,800 Black infantrymen and cavalrymen who served in the frontier Army between 1866 and 1900, she was the only woman to serve as a Buffalo Soldier, as far as is known.
 Only her cousin and a friend were aware of her real identity.

 She was discharged on October 14, 1868, and lived many years after her military service.
 Cathy Williams died at the age of 82 in Raton, New Mexico.